laravel/framework/readme.md

 - Allow "dot" notation access into session arrays.
 - Added `smallInteger` to query builder.
 - Added `dd` and `array_pull` helpers.
+- Fix bug that caused plualizer to not respect casing.

 ## Beta 4